moseleyc/Lorule-Dark-Ages-Server/README.md

 - Exchanging after boards
 - Grouping after Exchanging

+##Building & Compiling
+- This was developed using Visual Studio 2017 Community (https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15#)
+- Using Microsoft's Framework 4.6.1
+- By default, It will compile to ..\Staging\bin\Debug\
+So the Staging Folder is the place to seek when making changes to templates, other settings ect. as everything will by default point to that directory.

 ## Using this Server:

 1) Download and Compile the Lorule Source code, It should compile out-of-the-box